Saturday, December 14, 2019

 layer upon layer

-Like most of you, I was horrified to awaken on Sunday morning to news of a second mass shooting in less than two days this weekend.
-El Paso and Dayton.
+Like most of you, I was horrified to awaken on Sunday morning to news of a second mass shooting in less than two days this week, at Brown University and at Bondi Beach in Australia.
+And, in case you missed them, the shootings that unfolded under the radar in Greenville, N.C., in Brooklyn, N.Y., and in Cleveland, Ohio.
 As reality started to sink in, it occurred to me how many layers there are to these stories.

 "Man is unique in